 How to move a window

 Before a window can be moved, make sure it is not maximized.
 A maximized window cannot be resized.
 If the window is maximized, click the Maximize / Resize button, as shown in the example below.
 Also, keep in mind that not every window can be resized.

 If you do not see the minimize, maximize, or close buttons, try moving your mouse to the top of the screen.
 With newer versions of Windows and programs, some developers are hiding these options for a more clean look.

-Tip: In later versions of Windows you can click and hold the mouse button down on the title bar and then move down to resize the window and then move the window.
+In later versions of Windows, you can click and hold the mouse button down on the title bar.
+Then, move down to resize the window, then move the window.

 How to move a window using the mouse

 Once a window has is resized so it is not fullscreen, it can be moved anywhere on your screen.
 To do this, click and hold the left mouse button on the title bar of the window.
 Then, drag it to a location of your choice.
 The following example shows how this is accomplished.

 As can be seen in the above picture, to move the window click and hold the left mouse button down at the top of the window.
 While continuing to hold down the mouse button move the window to where you want it to be positioned.

 Moving a window using the keyboard

 A window can also be moved using a series of keyboard shortcuts.
 Below are the steps for resizing a window only using the keyboard.